Nico-Posada/Crossy-Road-Hack/README.md

 **UPDATE**
 - Heavily cleaned up code and (hopefully) made it much more readable
 - Figured out how coins are encrypted in memory, so there's now a set coin option

-Quick external Crossy Road trainer I made that modifies the function used to add points to your score and forces it to add 9999 to your score every time you move up.
-Also includes a set coin function.
-Includes a memory driver that has signature scanning and a method to fetch the base address for games that get handled by dll's (ie. Crossy Road.exe is the main exe, but everything gets handled by Crossy Road.dll).
+- Spent a hell of a lot of time figuring out how setting high scores work too, so now theres that too lol

+External Crossy Road Hack that I put together that utilized different unique methods to get stuff done.
+Can be used to get instant max score immediately on jump, set coin value, and set high score for any mode in the game.

 # USAGE
 Compile in x86 Release mode, run it and make sure Crossy Road is open (: